 You’ll see in the Testimonial image below how The Roost Stand project used this.

 4. Testimonial Graphics

-Having testimonials are great, although sometimes they get lost if they're just stuck in the middle with other text.
-That's why switching it up with a custom graphic ensures it stand out and makes it less likely to be missed:
+Having testimonials is great, although sometimes they get lost if they’re just stuck in the middle with other text.
+That’s why switching it up with a custom graphic ensures it stands out and makes it less likely to be missed:

 5. Rewards Image

 Sometimes it’s difficult to understand the rewards structure from the standard sidebar format alone, especially if you have any complexity with what’s included.

 That’s why a graphical table to visually represent the reward levels is helpful, again the goal is to make your messaging clear so any potential backers aren’t confused and end up leaving.

 Examples of Great Project pages:

 - OUYA: A New Kind of Video Game Console

 - The Everyday Messenger: A Bag For Cameras & Essential Carry